 AGM batteries have a great life span and last a long time.
 Just make sure the battery is not discharged to lower than 60%.

-If you’re planning to store your vehicle for the winter, make sure to purchase a battery charger or battery tender to maintain the capacity of the AGM battery.
+If you’re planning to store your vehicle for the winter, make sure to purchase a battery charger or battery tender to maintain the capacity of the AGM battery in storage.

 Indeed, an important aspect of choosing the best AGM battery is not only the brand but also how you care for the battery.
 Make sure to replace the battery if you notice cracks or signs of wear on the exterior casing.